CelestialBoon/celestialboon.github.io/docs/lovemancy/2018-08-28-feelings-and-divine-intelligence.md

 > Remember that language is a tool of limitation.
 Feeling is an antidote of limitation that permits the human instrument to leap over the boundaries of the logical mind and witness firsthand the wordless power of collective energy individuated.

-I think that it has to be stressed that we are talking about actual feelings here, that can be perceived, that can be *felt*; that can pervade your body, your imagination; that can be as quiet as a whisper or as overwhelming as a tempest.
+I think that it has to be stressed that *we are talking about actual feelings here, that can be perceived and that can be felt*; that can pervade your body, your imagination; that can be as quiet as a whisper or as overwhelming as a tempest.

 It is part of the common wisdom that love is perceived in the form of feelings, and its divine variant is no different in this regard.
 The energetic heart, the chest area, is the privileged channel through which they can be felt, but they are far from limited in this manner in their expression.